ultrabug/mkdocs-static-i18n/README.md

 If you use **external links** in your navigation, you can assign different (localized) external links per language.
 Please notice, that this only applies to external links.
-Pre-requisite is that you use the using the [mkdocs nav configuration](https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation) to define your navigation, otherwise no localized link will be assigned.
+Pre-requisite is that you use the [mkdocs nav configuration](https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation) to define your navigation, otherwise no localized link will be assigned.

 This example will translate **any** navigation item title from **Topic1** to